HL7/davinci-pas/input/pagecontent/usecases.md

 NOTE: A payer can request information in a number of means but **SHALL** explicitly communicate the method by which the information will be provided to the provider using the CommunicationRequest.method element.
 The [CommunicationRequest Medium ValueSet](ValueSet-PASCommunicationRequestMedium.html) includes non-X12 codes that allow an intermediary to specify additional methods for sending the additional information, i.e. via a CDex Submit-Attachment operation.
 Only intermediaries will send these codes.

-If you have a QuestionnaireResponse Bundle produced by DTR or provided along with an order as 'pertinent information', then it shall be included in the the 'additionalInformation' slice of the Claim.supportingInfo element.
+If you have a QuestionnaireResponse Bundle produced by DTR, then it can be included in the PAS Request by creating the QuestionnaireResponse Bundle as defined in the DTR specification(), and including it in the the 'additionalInformation' slice of the Claim.supportingInfo element.

 Here is a diagram that shows the workflow associated with a request for additional information: